 - tar and bitumen activities

 - the manufacture of dyestuffs, printing ink and coating materials

 - the treatment of animal and vegetable matter and food industries

 - SED (Solvent Emission Directive) activities

-The industrial activities caught by the PPC element of the Environmental Permitting Regulations are split into three categories and are regulated by two different regulators:
+The industrial activities covered by the PPC element of the Environmental Permitting Regulations are split into three categories and regulated by two different regulators:

 Part A(1) - The Environment Agency

-Part A(2) and Part B - Local Authorities
+Part A(2) and Part B - local authorities (councils)

-Local authorities regulate the comparatively less polluting Part A(2) activities (multi-media regulation such as air, land, water and other environmental considerations), known as LA-IPPC and the lesser polluting Part B activities (these are regulated for emissions to air only), known as LAPPC.
+Local authorities regulate the comparatively less polluting Part A(2) activities (multi-media regulation such as air, land, water and other environmental considerations), known as LA-IPPC> They also regulate the lesser-polluting Part B activities (these are regulated for emissions to air only), known as LAPPC.

-Operators of installations like those mentioned above must obtain a permit to operate from the Council.
-Permit applications must include a written description of the way in which pollution is to be minimised.
-Where a local authority decides to grant an installation permit, that permit must include conditions stipulating how pollution is to be minimised.
-Government guidance has been published as to the appropriate pollution standards for various types of installation.
-The law requires the standards to achieve a balance between protecting the environment and the cost of so doing.
-Gateshead Council is required to have regard to that guidance.
+Operators of installations like those mentioned above must obtain a permit to operate from us.
+The application must include a description of the way pollution is to be minimised, and the permit must include stipulations to be adhered to.
+There is Government guidance on the appropriate pollution standards for various types of installation.
+We are required to follow this guidance.
+The law requires the standards to achieve a balance between protecting the environment and the cost of doing so.

 Operators can appeal where a permit application is refused or where it is granted but the operator disagrees with the conditions.